theduckshepherd/theduckshepherd.github.io/_posts/2024-06-24-retrospective-serious-relationship-problems.md

 Maybe I'm just that awkward.
 Feels a bit lonely when I ended up sort myself out all by myself.
 It's only natural, because the only case where I have to do it myself is when it can no longer be salvaged.
 But then, it sounds stupid to take in everything by myself.
 And sad too.
 I would appreciate an understanding companion.
 It just sound like I have to do it because no one else is around.

 Or maybe this is a trap I'm putting myself in.

+It really is a precious thing to hear parents asking you how your day has been going.
+Siblings work, but parents are different.
+One of them don't really ask, since we are on bad terms with each other.
+And that person believes I'm only here because of their mercy, letting me be here.
+Because they think I'm lesser, I'm not worth understanding.
+They don't care.
+In the end, I have to do it myself.

+It's sad being misunderstood, is it not.
+But since I already accept it, I could no longer pull back on it.
+How unfortunate.
+But it is something I'll probably never change.
+Doing this means trusting others to act the same as I do.
+Trusting that someone would understand.
+And that was one of my visions for an ideal world.
+That we can trust in each other's kindness.
+It hurts only because the world is not ideal.
+But one person is better than none.
+Maybe out of a ton of people out there, one will see the difference and treat me in a similar manner.

+Well, I already have understanding friends.
+So it's not all that bad.
+Everyone is just flawed, so I can be understanding for both my family and everyone else.
+That really just brings back to the original problem, doesn't it.
+How absurd.

+**The Duck Shepherd**